 Deborah Colker is an acclaimed Brazilian theatre director, dancer and choreographer who established her own dance company in 1994 in her home city of Rio.
 A recipient of the Laurence Olivier Award for Outstanding Achievement in Dance for her 2001 show Mix, Colker wrote and directed the Cirque du Soleil production Ovo, and in 2016 choreographed the opening ceremony of the Summer Olympic Games.

-In May this year Colker returns to the London for the first time in seven years as she brings her latest work, the acclaimed Dog Without Feathers to Southbank Centre.
-Ahead of this much anticipated performance Colker kindly took time out from her pre-tour schedule to speak with us about her latest work, the inspiration behind it and its meticulous preparation.
+In May 2019 Colker returned to London for the first time in seven years as she brought her latest work, the acclaimed Dog Without Feathers to the Southbank Centre.
+Ahead of this much anticipated performance Colker kindly took time out from her pre-tour schedule to speak with us about this latest work, the inspiration behind it and its meticulous preparation.

 Growing up in Brazil you played the piano and volleyball, was dance a natural way in which to marry your interests of music and the collective movement of sport?